-Welcome to the Department of Communication Internship Inventory page.
-Here you will find all of the currently available internships.
+Welcome to the Department of Communication Internship/Part-time Position Inventory page.
+Here you will find a variety of opportunities including paid and non-paid positions.
+Some of the listings are potentially eligible to be considered as academic internships for credit, while other positions are posted because they may interest students for different purposes.
 They are organized according to fields of interests.
 Simply choose a category that suits you and browse through it.

 To add an internship opportunity to our list, please go to this link..
 If you have any questions, please call us at 502-852-6976.
 Thanks.

 The focus of these internships is on honing one's writing skills, mostly in a newspaper or newsleader environment.
 Many employers desperately need people who know how to write.